zackzhuang1996/open-deep-research/README.md

 ### Important Notes

 - Only certain OpenAI models (gpt-4o, o1, o3-mini) natively support structured JSON outputs
-- Other models (deepseek-reasoner, gpt-4o) can be used but may require disabling JSON schema validation
+- Other models (deepseek-reasoner) can be used but may require disabling JSON schema validation
 - When using models that don't support JSON schema:
   - Set `BYPASS_JSON_VALIDATION=true` in your .env file
   - This allows non-OpenAI models to be used for reasoning tasks